KorAP/Kustvakt/README.md

 Set krill.indexDir in the configuration file to the location of your Krill index (relative path).
 In Kustvakt root directory, there is a sample index, e.g.
 <pre>krill.indexDir = ../../sample-index</pre>

 Set the location of the ldap configuration file for Kustvakt full version.
 The file should contain an admin password to access an LDAP system.
+Without LDAP, user authentication functions and services cannot be used.

 <b>Optional custom configuration</b>